nomic/api-stories/README.md

 Anything you've stashed can be retrieved by passing in a name preceded by a ":".
 You can also destash a nested attribute like this: ```":invite.code"```.

+You can use these ":" names in urls as well, request bodies, and expectations.

-The stash is also a declarative way to ensure that an operation does not run until some result it needs is available.
+The stash is also a nice way to ensure that an operation does not run until some result it needs is available.
 An operation just waits until the stashed result has been fulfilled.